Learn How to Start Investing Your Money

 Finally, you would then begin to add taxable investments to your brokerage accounts, perhaps participate in direct stock purchase plans, acquire real estate, and fund other opportunities.

-Some New Investors May Want To Consider Hiring a Financial Planner, Asset Management Firm, or Other Professional
+Consider Hiring a Financial Planner or Other Professional

 Learn More About How To Start Investing

 To help you get started on your investing journey, here are some other resources I've put together:

 - The Complete Beginner's Guide to Investing in Stock

 - The New Investor's Guide to Investing in Bonds